The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 The only way I’d even consider this is if it allowed an override so that you could have color even without a tty, but I’d still prefer a default color — it’s 2008, people, your apps can almost definitely handle color at this point.

-#2 Updated by Thomas Bellman over 5 years ago
+#2 Updated by Thomas Bellman almost 6 years ago

 It may be 2008, but it is still a pain to write regexps that handle strange escape sequences when you postprocess the output, with for example grep or awk.